 A user activity log of a system records all the changes made to that system.
 In the context of a WordPress website, that means every change made on your website is recorded in the activity log.
 These changes are known as events.
 Some examples of events are that a user is added, a post has been deleted or a plugin was updated.

-Apart from the events, an activity log will also indicate which user performed the event and when they did so.
+Apart from the events, a WordPress activity log will also indicate which user performed the event and when they did so.
 Thus the user activity log becomes a timeline of events for your website; an immensely valuable tool when running your website, as we illustrate in the next section.